|Climate change is one of the great moral challenges of our time. To meet that challenge, Trinity Church launched Reclaiming Eden, which aims to:

 All around us, the ramifications of climate change are becoming more real: the wildfires that have ravaged our state, the increasing severity of hurricanes, the severe winter in many parts of our country this year while Australia burns in the midst of record heat.
 Rising sea levels have already displaced arctic villages, and the number of climate refugees in the world is on the rise.
 The Earth is under pressure, and she is not doing well.
 And when the Earth, described in our Prayer Book as our fragile island home, does not do well, we do not do well.

 Please come with us as we share this journey together.
-Please scroll down to the bottom of this page to see important dates for this initiative during the Lenten season.
+Please scroll down to the bottom of this page to see important dates for this initiative.

 The Rev. Matthew Dutton-Gillett